in Jahrbücher für Nationalökonomie und Statistik / Zeitschrift für Wirtschaft und Statistik. Vol. 209, Nr. 5/6 (May 1992), p 573-574

-(translated from the German by Nahar Bhattacharya)
+(translated from the German by Nihar Bhattacharya, 1994)

 “The author intends to discuss some of the central philosophical questions facing modern economic theory.
 In the foreground is a disposition of the conventional problem of value-independence.
 Roy sees the value-independence postulate as “Hume’s Scepticism”.
 He defines Hume’s First and Second Laws on the basis of two signified propositions taken from R. M. Hare.